hxp CTF 2021

 In general, we expect to see faults for each .
 For the largest prime 113, the expected values are 4.24 and 8.81 for respectively.

-Using this logic, I was able to roughly guess private keys in order of likelihood and decrypt the flag within a few tries.
+By guessing private keys in order of likelihood, I was able to decrypt the flag within a few tries.